C&F Financial (NASDAQ:CFFI) Will Pay A Larger Dividend Than Last Year At $0.42

 The Dividend Looks Likely To Grow

 The company's investors will be pleased to have been receiving dividend income for some time.
 C&F Financial has seen EPS rising for the last five years, at 14% per annum.
-C&F Financial definitely has the potential to grow its dividend in the future with earnings on an uptrend and a low payout ratio.
+A low payout ratio and decent growth suggests that the company is reinvesting well, and it also has plenty of room to increase the dividend over time.

 We Really Like C&F Financial's Dividend

 In summary, it is always positive to see the dividend being increased, and we are particularly pleased with its overall sustainability.
 Earnings are easily covering distributions, and the company is generating plenty of cash.
 All in all, this checks a lot of the boxes we look for when choosing an income stock.